kitab-project-org/kitab-project-org.github.io/_posts/2021-07-13-A-Token-Frequency-Counter-For-OpenITI-Texts.md

 The tool extracts ‘tokens’ from the text and counts them.
 The word ‘token’ is frequently used as a synonym for ‘word’, but they are not exactly the same.
 A token is nothing more than a sequence of characters, in our case defined by default as an unbroken sequence of Arabic-script characters, bounded on either side by characters that do not belong to that list of characters (there are other ways to define tokens as well).
 The tool does not try to analyse this sequence of characters as a word with a specific meaning, a specific form of a specific verb or the like.

-For example, the token <span dir="rtl">ولكتابه</span> (*wa-li-kitābi-hi*, ‘and for his book’) could be considered four separate words, but the tool considers it one token.
+For example, the token <span dir="rtl">ولكتابه</span> (*wa-li-kitabi-hi*, ‘and for his book’) could be considered four separate words, but the tool considers it one token.
 The opposite is also true: the name ʿAbd Allah is written in Arabic using two separate tokens (in our definition), ʿAbd and Allah, and both are thus counted separately.

 Moreover, the plural of <span dir="rtl">كتاب</span> *kitab* is <span dir="rtl">كتب</span> *kutub*, and both are considered (and counted as) separate tokens by the tool, although they are arguably the same word.
 This problem is compounded with verbs, since Arabic expresses their number, gender, tense and so on using prefixes and suffixes.
 Each form of the same verb is thus considered a separate token.